Want to Pay Off Debt? 45 Honest Ways to Make Extra Money Online

 34. Sell Junk You Find on the Curb

-If you’re always spotting half-decent used furniture or other household items tossed out on trash night, grab them to sell on Craigslist.
+If you’re always spotting half-decent used furniture or other household items tossed out on trash night, grab them to sell on Letgo.

 You’ll need space to store your finds — and time to scour the streets — before you’ll start to profit.
 Don’t forget the time you might spend cleaning or repairing an item so you can get top dollar for it when it’s time to sell.